-School is from 8:55 a.m. to 2:55 p.m.
-Below are the times for Homeroom Days and Five Period Days.
-Students meet in multi-grade homerooms at the beginning of the semester and on the first school day of every week.
+On-campus and remote learning classes begin at 8:55 a.m. and ends at to 1:45 p.m.
 Devotions, announcements, and prayer occur at the beginning of each day.
-To help students and staff, daily time schedules are posted on the Infoboards (and in a student-created app).
+Prayer also ends the school day.
+Daily time schedules are posted on the Infoboards (and in a student-created app).